rogererens/git-deploy/README.md

 push its changes to the remote and the target will pull in the new changes.
 Deployment tags have the form *<repo>-sync-<date>-<time>*.

+Finally, you can also do a dryrun on the sync:

+    client.realm.org:me.com me$ git deploy sync -d

 *Abort*